Dridr1/Dridr1/README.md

-## Hi there, I'm Adriano - aka Dridri or just Dri
+## Hello there, I'm Adriano - aka Dridri or just Dri

 ### About me: